absimas/VideoClipper/README.md

 Android video manipulation app

 # Purpose
-This tool is a wrapper for the FFmpeg and FFprobe libraries.
+This tool is a wrapper for FFmpeg and FFprobe libraries.
 Its purpose is to ease the use of the aforementioned libraries and provide an understandable UI for regular users.

 # Functionality
 Currently the app can accomplish the following: